tacowordpress/Mr.Spicy/README.md

 # Mr. Spicy forms

-The objective of Mr. Spicy forms in tangent with this boilerplate, it to literally allow you to make a form in less than 2 minutes.
-It's an API that taps into TacoWordPress to create Form configuration post types that allow both you the developer as well as the client admin to setup.
+The objective of Mr. Spicy (forms), is to literally allow you to make a form in less than 2 minutes.
+It's an API that taps into TacoWordPress to create form configuration post types that allow both you the developer as well as the client admin to setup.

 ## A Basic example
 ```php